spinnaker/spinnaker.io/content/en/docs/reference/artifacts/types/embedded-base64/index.md

 ---
-title: "Embedded base64"
+title: Embedded base64
-linkTitle: "Embedded base64"
+linkTitle: Embedded base64
+description: >
-description: Rather than refer to a resource by URI, you can embed the artifact's contents directly into the "reference" field in base64.
+  Rather than refer to a resource by URI, you can embed the artifact's contents directly into the reference field in base64.
 ---

 ## Fields